 Shani believes in a unique approach to treating every skin type.
 Learn why she created two formulas of her best-selling Retinol Reform, and which one you should be using.

 Yes!
 Retinol Reform and Texture Reform both contain a retinoid.
 Retinol Reform is formulated with encapsulated retinol and Texture Reform is formulated with retinyl palmitate, a gentler retinoid.

 Retinol Reform and Texture Reform are both incredibly effective formulas, but Texture Reform is best suited for those who have more sensitive skin.
 If your skin is not sensitive, we recommend starting with Retinol Reform first.

 Will either product make my skin dry or flaky?

-Retinol Reform and Texture Reform were both specifically formulated to provide all of the benefits of a retinol serum without any of the dryness, flaking, or irritation.
+Retinol Reform and Texture Reform were both specifically formulated to provide all of the benefits of a retinol serum with minimal dryness, flaking, or irritation.
 However, when you’re starting any retinol product, the best thing to do is start slow to allow your skin time to acclimate.
 We recommend starting with 1 night a week, and building up slowly, adding just one additional night each week.
 Build up to as often as your skin can tolerate.

 Will it take longer to see results from Texture Reform vs. Retinol Reform?

 Not necessarily!
-Both formulas contain lactic acid so you’re getting immediate brightening and smoothing benefits along with retinol for longer term cellular turnover, collagen boosting benefits.
+Both formulas contain lactic acid so you’re getting immediate brightening and smoothing benefits along with retinol for longer term anti-aging benefits.